-School officials ordered the deflation of a “Free Speech Ball” that students had written on Monday, saying that it contained hate speech and obscenities that go against the district’s student conduct standards.
+School officials ordered the deflation of a club’s “Free Speech Ball” today, saying that it was covered in hate speech and obscenities that go against the district’s student conduct standards.

-An administrator and a campus security officer approached members of the Young Americans for Liberty Club in front of the C Building at about 1:45 p.m. and told them the messages and drawings on the ball were not allowed on campus.
+An administrator and a campus security officer approached members of the Young Americans for Liberty Club in front of the C Building at about 1:45 p.m. and told them that the messages and drawings students had written on the ball as part of a free-speech activity were not allowed on campus.

-“We are looking at the fact that there is a penis, so the concern right now is that it is inappropriate and it’s against our code of conduct,” Associate Dean of Student Development Jennifer De La Rosa said while pointing at a swastika and other phallic drawings non club members had drawn Monday.
+“We are looking at the fact that there is a penis, so the concern right now is that it is inappropriate and it’s against our code of conduct,” Associate Dean of Student Development Jennifer De La Rosa said while pointing at a swastika and other phallic drawings drawn by non-club members.
 “It is also perceived that there are some symbols of hate speech [on it].”

 While hate speech is protected by the First Amendment, Santa Ana College’s code of student conduct states that “vulgarity…racial epithets and hate speech” are not allowed on campus.
 Fighting words, including those that incite imminent lawless action or violence, are not protected under the First Amendment.